+Neotribe is a firm built by entrepreneurs to dig in and help where it matters most in the first phase of any company — to be the venture firm we wish we'd had when we were running our own startups.
 When I started my company, Stormpath, I was lucky enough to have fantastic investors, many of whom I still call friends today.
 They provided much-needed capital and cheerleading.
-But in the very early stages of my company, before we had real customers or revenue, I wish I’d had additional types of support: deeper guidance on how to find product-market fit, help landing my first five customers, and tactical advice on the everyday grind of being a first-time founder.
-Neotribe is a VC built by entrepreneurs to dig in and help where it matters most in the first phase of any company — to be the venture firm we wish we’d had when we were running our own startups.
+But in the very early stages of my company, before we had real customers or revenue, I wish I'd had additional types of support.
+I wanted deeper guidance on finding product-market fit, help landing my first five customers, and tactical advice on the everyday grind of being a first-time founder.

 I joke that I have the dark trinity — I'm a software developer turned salesperson with a Stanford MBA.
 I've since added founder-CEO and now venture capitalist to that list.
 So dark quinate?
 We'll need to workshop that.

 This background helped me tremendously in my career, and I'm excited to focus it on helping new entrepreneurs start and scale their own companies.

 My varied and deep go-to-market experience is a powerful tool for any founder as we work together to drive initial revenue growth and a repeatable sales motion.
 At Stormpath, we built and scaled a bottoms-up go-to-market that attracted thousands of developers every week — a powerful product-led growth motion that created a strong developer brand through developer relations, open-source tooling, and seamless self-service onboarding.
 We ultimately drove six-figure enterprise deals with inexpensive sales cycles that took hours instead of months.
 Okta acquired Stormpath, and there I later took a new IT product to market, creating a traditional top-down go-to-market.
 We went from zero to $9 million in sales in four quarters through a hard push across the direct sales team, channel resellers, and global systems integrators.